nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 * harder to manage configuration drift between development environment and deployment environment

-## Local component development, remove services
+## Local development of team's component, remote services in a common development environment

 Developer build/test/integrate in containers and access other components for testing in a shared development/test environment.